-We currently have severn Llamas, Polo, Blackjack, Merlin, Mr McGee, Leo, Marlia and Bella and two Alpacas, Midnight and Logan (A Alpaca who thinks he is a Llama) making up our Trekking team.
+We currently have five Llamas, Polo, Mr McGee, Leo, Marlia and Bella and two Alpacas, Midnight and Logan (A Alpaca who thinks he is a Llama) making up our Trekking team.
 See below for more information about them all.

 Polo (2008) is a star! he is calm and very friendly he is also a striking looking llama.
 He also walks very well and is easy to halter in the paddock.
 Polo took to carrying a pack without any fuss, in fact it only took one days training.

 Merlin (2012) has now been retired and along with Blackjack he is living a life of Luxury in Dorset

 Midnight is one of our female Alpacas who has won many Rosettes at local and regional shows.
 Unfortunately she is unable to breed so she is now in the Trekking team.
 She loves to go out for walks and loves a cuddle, she is a bit of a favourite and very pretty.